The Tango Saloon

-The Tango Saloon is an Australian experimental tango band from Sydney, Australia.
+The Tango Saloon is an Australian experimental tango band from Sydney.
 Their self-titled debut, a "tango-flavored album with a twist of spaghetti western", was released in 2006 by Ipecac Recordings, the American record label run by Mike Patton and Greg Werckman.
 It was described by Greg Prato of AllMusic (All Music Guide) as "a musical breath of fresh air in the often foul-smelling state of modern popular music".
 Three albums have followed, Transylvania (2008), Shadows & Fog (2012) and Suspicion (2015) featuring vocalist Elana Stone.
 In June 2007, the band was seen supporting Ipecac label-mates Peeping Tom on the East-coast leg of their Australian tour.
 Other notable performances include support for Mondo Cane at Sydney Festival 2012, and for Marc Ribot in 2015 (with The Mango Balloon).

 Band members

 The Tango Saloon's lineup includes a number of notable musicians, including drummer Danny Heifetz from Mr. Bungle and Secret Chiefs 3.
 Bandleader Julian Curwin plays on occasion in Monsieur Camembert, along with accordionist Marcello Maio and double bassist Mark Harris.
-Band members' other projects include Darth Vegas, Hermitude, Marsala and The Fantastic Terrific Munkle.
+Band members' other projects include Darth Vegas, Hermitude, Marsala, Baby et Lulu and The Fantastic Terrific Munkle.
 Transylvania also features a guest vocal from Mike Patton on the track Dracula Cha Cha.